Personalization & D2C Brand Marketing: 6 Ways to Win Customer Loyalty

 Eliminating the middleman can lead to higher profit margins.
 But for this type of marketing to be successful, D2C brands—and even brands that use other channels but do a lot of D2C business—need to speak to their customers as individuals, and customer personalization might just be the key to cementing relationships and developing customer loyalty in an omnichannel world.
 According to research by J.D.
 Power, two-thirds of all U.S. consumers today expect a direct connection to the companies from which they buy goods and services.

 Plus, for any brands doing a lot of direct selling, some of the personalization lessons retailers have learned could also have big implications for them—and profit potential.
+Keep reading to learn 6 ways to win customer loyalty with D2C marketing.

 Does Customer Personalization Help Re-establish Connections of a Bygone Era?